AWS Certification Training

 A junction object is a custom object that serves as a bridge or connector between two related objects in a many-to-many relationship.
 It allows you to create a relationship between records from different objects, enabling more complex data modeling and data management.

-Junction objects are widely used in Salesforce when dealing with complex relationships like many-to-many or when you need to store additional information specific to the relationship between two objects.
+Junction objects in Salesforce are widely used when dealing with complex relationships like many-to-many or when you need to store additional information specific to the relationship between two objects.
 They provide an elegant and flexible way to model these types of relationships, ensuring data accuracy and consistency within the Salesforce platform.

 SaaS in Salesforce provides cost savings, easy accessibility, scalability, data security, continuous updates, seamless integration, customization options, collaboration features, and powerful analytics for businesses using the CRM platform